inrupt/solid-client-js/SECURITY.md

-# Security policies
+# Security policy

-This library intends supporting the development of Solid applications reading and writing data in user's Pods.
-User data should always be considered sensitive and be processed carefully, in particular private data which is obtained through authentication.
+This library intends supporting the development of Solid applications reading and writing data in Solid servers.
+Data should always be considered sensitive and be processed with care and regards to access restrictions and personal information.

 For a better separation of concerns, this library does not deal directly with authentication.
 In order to make authenticated requests, one should inject a `fetch`